What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 Bowlby and Ainsworth’s Attachment Theory

-Attachment is the making of strong affectional relationship with others.
+Attachment is the making of a strong, affectionate relationship with others.
 It is a characteristic of human beings and other species.
-Stable relationships are a source of enjoyment and security, while separation, loss, or threatented loss of a relationship is a source of anger, sadness and depression.
+Stable relationships are a source of enjoyment and security, while separation, loss, or threatened loss of a relationship is a source of anger, sadness, and depression.
 Attachment theory is the current dominant theory in child psychiatry

 The Circle of Security